ghc-proposals/ghc-proposals/proposals/0570-string-interpolation.rst

   x = 1.2
   f"{x:.3f}" == "1.200"

-This would be provided by libraries, and the design and implementation of those libraries is not specified here.
+This could be provided by libraries with the proposed machinery, and the design and implementation of those libraries is left as an exercise for the reader.
 But from a user perspective, here's one possible way such a library could be used:

 ::